Hello creative friends,

 If you are looking for something a little different in the Christmas card department this year, maybe you need one of these fun, three dimensional pop up box cards!

-While they might look kinda complicated, they actually aren ‘t…. and they are even simpler when you have a ready made ‘Print & Make’ project, like these from the November Handmade Club kit.
+While they might look kinda complicated, they actually aren ‘t…. and they are even simpler when you have a ready made ‘Print & Make’ project like these… now available in my Etsy store.

 Retro Pop Up Box card